vischia/ttMeasurementCMSDAS/README.md

 In the current exercise you will use two tools for statistical analysis that are of common usage in High Energy Physics.
 The objective of the current exercise is to learn how to measure the production cross section of top quark pairs at sqrt(s)=5TeV; the cross section is the *observable* (the physical quantity) that we want to determine from our data obtaining a *measurement*, e.g. stating that the cross section is XXX (*value*) +/- YYY (*uncertainty*) pb.
 The same problem is referred to in statistics as *parameter estimation*; the cross section is the *parameter*, which in nature has a specific value (or range of values), the *true value*.
-We obtain an *estimate* of the parameter when we quote a certain value (*point estimate*) and a range of values (*interval*).
+We obtain an *estimate* of the parameter when we quote a certain value (*point estimate*) and a range of values around it (*interval*).

 ## References on statistical methods

-A good overview of statistics at the LHC can be found in a [Practical Statistics for the LHC by Kyle Cranmer](https://arxiv.org/abs/1503.07622), whereas a more complete treatment of the statistics commonly used at the LHC can be found in the nice [Statistical Methods for Experimental Physics by Fred James](https://www.amazon.com/Statistical-Methods-Experimental-Physics-2Nd/dp/9812705279).
+A good overview of statistics at the LHC can be found in [Practical Statistics for the LHC by Kyle Cranmer](https://arxiv.org/abs/1503.07622), whereas a more complete treatment of the statistics commonly used at the LHC can be found in the nice [Statistical Methods for Experimental Physics by Fred James](https://www.amazon.com/Statistical-Methods-Experimental-Physics-2Nd/dp/9812705279).
 Both references are from particle physicists, so the language should not be too obscure.
 If you are interested in the statisticians' take on the topic---which I recommend---you can read the very nice book [Statistical Inference by Casella and Berger](https://www.amazon.fr/Statistical-Inference-George-Casella/dp/0495391875/).

-in statistics, the very same problem
 ## Setup your environment

 Higgs combination tool documentation: